Frequently Asked Questions

 12. What is the Bicycle Helmet Safety Institute?

 BHSI (pronounced "busy") began in 1974 as the Helmet Committee of the Washington Area Bicyclist Association.
 It became BHSI in 1989, in hopes of setting up our own test lab.
 That did not happen, but the rest of the program did, and we are very active.
-We put our Web server up in 1995, and are now logging around 900,000 visitors a year.
-We produce pamphlets, an email newsletter, workshops, a Toolkit for Helmet Promotion programs including a program manual, and a comparison of bicycle helmet standards around the world, all available online.
+We put our website up in 1995, and are now logging around 900,000 visitors a year.
+We produce pamphlets, an email newsletter, a Toolkit for Helmet Promotion programs including a program manual, and a comparison of bicycle helmet standards around the world, all available online.
 We are members of the ASTM helmet standards committee and attend all committee meetings.
 We brief press people, answer inquiries and help students doing research.
-We are volunteers, and our annual budget is less than $10,000.
+We are volunteers, and our annual budget is usually just over $10,000.
 We do not accept any funding from the helmet industry or retailers.
-We are supported by small donations from consumers that go directly into program expenses such as maintaining and updating our web site, communications, sending out materials, research and attending helmet standards committee meetings.
+We are supported by donations from consumers that go directly into program expenses such as maintaining and updating our website, communications, sending out materials, research and attending helmet standards committee meetings.
 You can check out our budget and our program for the year too.
 There is more info on how we operate on our Can You Trust This Site page.

 You are welcome to contact us with any other questions.